Chocolate Peanut Butter Cup Cake Recipe

 Instructions

-- CAKE: Preheat oven to 350 degrees F. Grease three 8-inch round cake pans, lining the bottoms with parchment paper.
+- Preheat oven to 350 degrees F. Grease three 8-inch round cake pans, lining the bottoms with parchment paper.
 Grease the parchment paper and sides; set aside.

 - In a large bowl, sift together the flour, sugar, cocoa powder, baking soda, baking powder and salt.
 In a medium bowl, whisk together the eggs, buttermilk, coffee, oil and vanilla.